 County Program Reviews can take place in a single day.
-The Regional Bridge Program Manager shall coordinate with the County Program Manager, County Highway Commissioner, and Bureau of Structures Staff (if applicable) in order to find a date that will work for all involved parties to spend the day visiting bridges in the field.
-Once a date is agreed upon, the Regional Program Manager should then select several structures to field review using the selection criteria laid out in 1.2.6.3.
+The BOS Unit Supervisor and/or the Regional Bridge Program Manager shall coordinate with the County Program Manager, County Highway Commissioner, and BOS Staff (if applicable) in order to find a date that will work for all involved parties to spend the day visiting bridges in the field.
+Once a date is agreed upon, the Unit Supervisor should then select several structures to field review using the selection criteria laid out in 1.2.6.3.

-Region Program Reviews can take place in a single day, but may require Bureau of Structures Staff to travel the day prior to the review.
-Bureau of Structures Staff shall coordinate with the Regional Program Manager and the FHWA Division Bridge Engineer (if applicable) in order to find a date that will work for all involved parties.
-Once a date is agreed upon, Bureau of Structures Staff should then select several structures to field review using the selection criteria laid out in 1.2.6.3.
+Region Program Reviews can take place in a single day, but may require BOS Staff to travel the day prior to the review.
+The BOS Unit Supervisor shall coordinate with the Regional Program Manager and the FHWA Division Bridge Engineer (if applicable) in order to find a date that will work for all involved parties.
+Once a date is agreed upon, the Unit Supervisor should then select structures to field review using the selection criteria laid out in 1.2.6.3.
 Further thought should be given to planning progression of field reviews along a path as it relates to each Regional Program in order to limit the amount of travel time for all parties.
-Some regions may be close enough to WisDOT's Central Office that this additional step may not be necessary.